futurestudio/futureflix-starter-kit/README.md

 ## Getting Help
 At this point, there’s no Slack channel or support group.
-If you need help with your implementation, please email us.
+If you need help with your implementation, please email us or send a tweet [@futurestud_io](https://twitter.com/futurestud_io).
 We’re active on emails and reply as soon as possible.

 ## Sending Pull Requests